tigoe/DMX-Examples/qlc+-intro.md

 By default, sACN  systems assume you're operating over a dedicated subnet with no other devices other than your controller and the DMX devices you want to control.
 As a result, the default network setting is to send packets to the multicast address on the subnet, which is `XX.XX.XX.255`.
 If you're sending sACN messages on a shared network, or worse, the internet at large, you _definitely_ don't want to multicast.
 Instead, send to a specific address.
 To connect to a specific output device accepting `E1.31` as an input, uncheck the `Multicast` radio button and enter the IP address and port of your device.

+## Adding Lights

+You can define your own lights in QLC+, or you can add light libraries defined by others.
+The [Open Fixture Library](https://open-fixture-library.org/) contains fixture definitions for many different stage lights.
+To add them to QLC+, download them in QLC+ format from the site, then open the QLC+ user folder on your system ([this link](https://www.qlcplus.org/old/docs/html_en_EN/questionsandanswers.html#user-folder) explains where to find it on different operating systems) and drop the fixture definitions in there.
+Then restart QLC+ and you'll be able to add them by clicking the large green  button on the main interface, then searching for the name of the fixture type that you added.

 ## Controlling Lights

 Finally, switch over to the "Simple Desk" tab at the bottom of the screen to use QLC+'s lighting board.
 This will now allow you to send lighting control to the Streaming-ACN output you specified in the "Inputs / Outputs" tab.